presslabs/toplytics/toplytics/readme.txt

 You need to have Google Analytics active on your site if you want to use this plugin!

 = Features =
+* Shortcodes are now supported for easier integration into posts/pages or other widgets. `[toplytics period="week" numberposts="3" showviews="true"]` Check FAQ for details;
 * Connection with Google Analytics Account using OAuth 2.0 method;
 * Starting with the plugin version 3.0 we have switched to GA API v3
 * Offers a widget displaying the most visited posts as simple links (no styling);